Is a Long Layover in Dubai Worth it?

 Should You Spend a Long Layover in Dubai?

 Honestly I’m not going to tell you where you should and shouldn’t go, that’s for you to decide.
-If you are a city person who spends a lot of time in malls, doesn’t mind human rights abuses, and cares about looking rich then Dubai may be your Shangri-la.
+If you are a city person who spends a lot of time in malls, doesn’t mind human rights abuses, and cares about looking rich then a holiday to Dubai may be your Shangri-la.
 Who am I to judge?
 Although I prefer open spaces and the outdoors, I’ve traveled to many of the world’s major cities and truly enjoyed being there.
-Dubai left me unimpressed.
+My short trip to Dubai left me unimpressed.
 The next time I’m hunting for flights, if given the chance, I’ll most likely opt for a different place for an overnight stay.